What About Emotions? Guiding Fine-Grained Emotion Extraction from Mobile App Reviews: Introduction

-\textbf{[R\textsubscript{6}]} \textit{Very invasive, [...] was forcing to update from a third party store and it want to access everything on your phone including you sim card data} \end{quote}
+\begin{reviewbox} \\[R\textsubscript{6}] Very invasive, [...] was forcing to update from a third party store and it wanted to access everything on your phone including your SIM card data. \end{reviewbox} 3pt

-In addition to its inherent negativity, \textbf{[R\textsubscript{4}]} conveys minor user disappointment due to issues or bugs with a specific feature.
-In contrast, \textbf{[R\textsubscript{5}]} reflects the user's outright rejection and decision to stop using the app, which the user considers not suited for purpose.
-Finally, \textbf{[R\textsubscript{6}]} highlights the user's lack of trust stemming from critical safety and privacy concerns.
+In addition to its inherent negativity, [R\textsubscript{4}] conveys minor user disappointment due to issues or bugs with a specific feature.
+In contrast, [R\textsubscript{5}] reflects the user's outright rejection and decision to stop using the app, which the user considers not suited for purpose.
+Finally, [R\textsubscript{6}] highlights the user's lack of trust stemming from critical safety and privacy concerns.

 This limitation in expressiveness motivates our research.
 We propose to use \textit{emotion labels} to better capture the nuanced emotional states conveyed in user feedback, allowing more informed and targeted decision-making.
+This enables use cases such as fine-grained feature-oriented emotion analysis to better prioritize or refine specific app functionalities, and market analysis to categorize user feedback more effectively by emotional trends in terms of user satisfaction and adoption.

 Fine-grained emotion analysis has been explored in opinion mining tasks in various review types, such as products~\cite{Gao2018}, movies~\cite{Sankar2020} and books~\cite{Lutan2023}.
 However, emotion analysis research in app reviews remains scarce, particularly in the context of mobile app reviews.
 This entails several limitations in the state of the art: lack of guidelines for human annotators, ignorance on the challenges they face during the annotation process, and lack of public datasets for multiclass emotion extraction, among others.
-Moreover, the opportunities large language models (LLMs) offer to perform this task remain also unknown.
+Moreover, the opportunities large language models (LLMs) offer to perform this task remain unknown.

 In this research, we address all these aspects and as a result, we present the following contributions: